meet-projects/Y2-Summer-Labs/4.1 Day 4, Morning, APIs/EONET By Nasa - Lab/README.md

 > 1. Providing a curated source of continuously updated natural event data.
 > 2. Providing a service that links those natural events to thematically-related web service-enabled image sources.

+### What are natural events according to NASA?
+> Natural events are events that happen naturally (duh), such as:

+> Earthquakes, Volcanoes, Floods, Fires, Severe Storms, Temparature extremes, and many more...

 ## Instructions:
 In this lab, we will be using the EONET API by NASA, it allows us to get relevant information about the **"Earth Observatory Natural Event Tracker"**.